 On the positive side, log homes are some of the most beautiful you will see.
 They invite us to come north and relax, to enjoy family and friends.
 Owning a log home is a labor of love and to many a dream come true.
 We hope that if you are purchasing a log home, or any home for that matter, you will trust us to inspect it and provide you with the confidence you need to make an informed decision.

-Every home inspection we perform comes with our Escrow Cancellation Safeguard and our exclusive Big Moose Inspection Guarantee.
+Every home inspection we perform comes with our exclusive Big Moose Inspection Guarantee.
 Before purchasing your home call us to schedule your inspection because when confidence matters… Big Moose delivers.